GDiffuSE: Diffusion-based speech enhancement with noise model guidance: Experimental Study

 \subsection{Baseline method}

-We used SGMSE \cite{Richter2023SGMSE}, a speech denoising model, which is a fully generative SOTA method.
-This model was trained on clean speech from either the WSJ0 Dataset~\cite {LDC93S6A} or the TIMIT dataset~\cite {LDC93S1}, and noise signals from the CHiME3 Dataset~\cite {Barker2015CHiME3}.
+We used SGMSE \cite{Richter2023SGMSE}, a fully generative speech denoising model, as our baseline.
+This model was trained on clean speech from either the WSJ0 Dataset~\cite{LDC93S6A} or the TIMIT dataset~\cite{LDC93S1}, and on noise signals from the CHiME3 Dataset~\cite{Barker2015CHiME3}.
+We also tested CDiffuSE~\cite{Lu2022CDiffuSE} as a simpler generative method.